grano/grano.github.io/_posts/2015-04-06-zeitgeist.md

 >We are, Brynjolfsson and McAfee argue, on the verge of a new industrial revolution, one which will have as much impact on the world as the first one.

 To me, this is the key question.
-Is the computer + internet "revolution" simply economic / technological progress that has very significant individual employment repercussions but ultimately no fundamental changes to our underlying economics.
+Is the computer + internet "revolution" simply economic / technological progress that has very significant individual employment repercussions but ultimately no fundamental changes to our underlying economics?
 Or is it a fundamental change?

 If it is a fundamental change on the scale of the industrial revolution, wow.
 From Wikipedia on the [Industrial Revolution](http://en.wikipedia.org/wiki/Industrial_Revolution): "Economic historians are in agreement that the onset of the Industrial Revolution is the most important event in the history of humanity since the domestication of animals, plants and fire."